Just For Today Meditation for AA: What Is It and How Does it Work?

 It takes dedication and a belief in the practice to really feel its deepest impact.
 But even at the most basic level, the Just For Today meditation can serve as a helpful tool.

 Recovery isn’t easy, even with tools like the JFT meditation.
-If you need more help than what Alcoholics Anonymous can offer, speak to a treatment advisor by calling 800-926-8143Who Answers? today.
-They can help you find the right treatment for your situation.
+If you need more help than what Alcoholics Anonymous can offer, find help by calling 866-968-5444Who Answers? today.

 How Does The JFT Meditation Help Me Stay Sober?